Mexican peso crisis: Precursors

 Monument to Luis Donaldo Colosio in Mexico City's Paseo de la Reforma.

-With 1994 being the final year of his administration's sexenio (the country's six-year executive term limit), then-President Carlos Salinas de Gortari endorsed Luis Donaldo Colosio as the Institutional Revolutionary Party's (PRI) presidential candidate for Mexico's 1994 general election.
-In accordance with party tradition during election years, Salinas de Gortari began an unrecorded spending spree.
-Mexico's current account deficit grew to roughly 7% of GDP that same year, and Salinas de Gortari allowed the Secretariat of Finance and Public Credit, Mexico's treasury, to issue short-term peso-denominated treasury bills with a guaranteed repayment denominated in U.S. dollars, called "tesobonos".
+With 1994 being the final year of his administration's sexenio (the country's six-year executive term limit), then-President Carlos Salinas de Gortari endorsed Luis Donaldo Colosio as the presidential candidate for his party, the Institutional Revolutionary Party's (PRI), in the general election.
+In accordance with party tradition during election years, Salinas began an unrecorded spending spree.
+Mexico's current account deficit grew to roughly 7% of GDP that same year, and Salinas allowed the Secretariat of Finance and Public Credit, Mexico's treasury, to issue short-term peso-denominated treasury bills with a guaranteed repayment denominated in U.S. dollars, called "tesobonos".
 These bills offered a lower yield than Mexico's traditional peso-denominated treasury bills, called "cetes", but their dollar-denominated returns were more attractive to foreign investors.

 Zapatista Army of National Liberation (EZLN) insurgents in Mexico.

 Investor confidence rose after the North American Free Trade Agreement (NAFTA) was signed.
 Upon NAFTA's entry into force on January 1, 1994, Mexican businesses as well as the Mexican government enjoyed access to new foreign capital thanks to foreign investors eager to lend more money.
 That year Chase Manhattan Bank alone held an estimated $1.5 billion in Mexican securities.
 International perceptions of the country's political risk began to shift, however, when the Zapatista Army of National Liberation declared war on the Mexican government and began a violent insurrection in Chiapas.
-Investors further questioned Mexico's political uncertainties and stability when PRI presidential candidate Luis Donaldo Colosio was assassinated while campaigning in Tijuana in March 1994, and began setting higher risk premiums on Mexican financial assets.
-Higher premiums initially had no effect on the peso's value because Mexico had a fixed exchange rate.
+Investors further questioned Mexico's political uncertainties and stability when PRI presidential candidate Luis Donaldo Colosio was assassinated while campaigning in Tijuana in March 1994, and began setting higher risk premia on Mexican financial assets.
+Higher risk premia initially had no effect on the peso's value because Mexico had a fixed exchange rate.